 The hotel is steps away from the overpass to the BTS Skytrain Chong Nonsi station, which takes you to Saphan Taksin and the ferry wharf and Bangrak in one direction, and in the other to Siam station and Sukhumvit Road.

 Book the W Hotel Bangkok online with our booking partner Booking.com.

 COMO Metropolitan Bangkok

-The COMO also offers one of Bangkok’s most impressive breakfast buffets, with wonderful house-made breads, pastries and jams, and they serve up an exceptional eggs Benedict.
+Despite this debacle, the COMO offers one of Bangkok’s most impressive breakfast buffets, with wonderful house-made breads, pastries and jams, and they serve up an exceptional eggs Benedict.
 There’s a good gym – adjoining the all-day-dining restaurant (as if we needed a reminder over breakfast!) – and a gorgeous big swimming pool so you can do some laps, burn some calories, and make more room for all those meals.

 The minimalist rooms are very Zen and some of the most spacious in Bangkok, but we love the loft-style apartments most of all.
 They have a huge bedroom on a mezzanine level, high ceilings, stunning city views, and a great kitchen for when you return from Or Tor Kor market with shopping bags full of food and you want a night in.
 I have to say, they had a hard time booting us out after our last stay.

 If you don’t mind a sweaty stroll, the COMO is within walking distance of the Silom-Sathorn districts and many of Bangkok’s culinary hot spots (see the W review above) while some of Bangkok’s tastiest street food can be found on nearby Convent Road.
 The underground MRT Lumphini station is a 10-minute walk along Sathorn Road while the BTS Sala Daeng station is a 10-minute amble along Sala Daeng Road.